What Exactly Is ‘French Style’ Yogurt And Should You Try It?

 If you’re a yogurt lover, the past few years have sent you on a world tour.
-From the creamy goodness of Aussie Noosa (which, let’s face it, is more dessert than healthy fare), to the high-protein, low-sugar miracle that is Iceland’s Siggi’s, you’ve probably spent more time sampling the goodness of — yup — Greece, than anywhere else.
-But there’s another country coming to the menu.
+From the creamy goodness of Aussie Noosa (which, let’s face it, is more dessert than healthy fare), to the high-protein, low-sugar miracle that is siggi’s Icelandic skyr, you’ve probably spent more time sampling the goodness of Greece, than anywhere else.
+But there’s another country coming to the yogurt menu: France.

 With Greek yogurt taking over the yogurt market, Yoplait’s hold on the industry is slowly slipping.
-That’s why they’re hoping to steal a spot on your fridge shelf once again with its introduction of French Style Yogurt.
-The company’s new product was created to tout a transparent list of ingredients, a delightful taste, and the commonly craved thick texture.
+That’s why they’re hoping to steal a spot on your fridge shelf once again with its introduction of French style yogurt.
+The company’s new product, Oui yogurt, was created to tout a transparent list of ingredients, a delightful taste, and the commonly craved thick texture.
 Did they do it?
-Read on to find out what we think of this new treat and whether or not it's worth the swap.
-And while you’re at it expanding your breakfast repertoire, check out these 37 Best Breakfast Foods for Weight Loss.
+Read on to find out what we think of this new treat and whether or not it’s worth the swap.
+And while you’re at it expanding your breakfast repertoire, check out these best breakfast foods for weight loss.

 How Oui French Is Different Than Greek

 Rest assured, we weren’t sure what making “French Style Yogurt” entailed either.
 Here’s the deal: Unlike Greek yogurt or traditional yogurt, which is often made in large vats, fully prepped and then individually packaged, French yogurt is made in the bottle it’s sold in.

 This technique is called “pot-set.”
 That means, the ingredients — whole milk, pure cane sugar, fruit (if fruit flavored), and yogurt cultures — are poured into individual glass containers, to set and culture for eight hours.
 (If you have a hippie parent who jumped on the homemade yogurt craze in the 60s and 70s, this is how it was done.)